Prerequisites: None. Previous exposure to women's/gender studies and/or international human rights law will be helpful.

 Exam Type: No Exam

-At the intersection of debates about religion, private morality and public policy, and sexual and reproductive health and rights (SRHR) are lightning rods of controversy in most societies.
-The recent wave of ethnonationalism and populism has also brought backlash against SRHR advances, which had been forged in significant measure through legal mobilization and the use of international human rights standards.
-Drawing on case examples from multiple regions, as well as in supra-national human rights forums, the course will explore: the origins and evolution of asserting international legal claims to SRHR; challenges to advancing SRHR in diverse lived realities; and contested narratives about health, sexuality and rights embedded in SRHR claims.
-We will discuss the turn to a reproductive justice paradigm in the US and its relation to evolutions of SRHR paradigms in other contexts.
+At the intersection of debates about religion, private morality and public policy, sexual and reproductive health and rights (SRHR) are lightning rods of controversy in most societies.
+The pandemic revealed the precariousness of advances in reproductive justice and SRHR, which had been forged in significant measure through legal mobilization and the use of international human rights standards.
+However, pre-pandemic, it was already evident that a wave of ethnonationalism and populism had created backlash against reproductive justice under the umbrella of anti- “gender ideology”.
+Drawing on case examples from multiple regions, as well as in supra-national human rights forums, the course will explore: the origins and evolution of asserting international legal claims to SRHR; challenges to advancing reproductive justice and SRHR in diverse lived realities; and contested narratives about health, sexuality and rights embedded in SRHR claims.